 The windows around this part of the building are double co-joined curves – an expensive innovation, but this design allows the products to be seen clearly rather than be hindered by reflections from the street.
 The glass would have been installed in the late 1930s by Pollards, the go-to shop-fitting company of that era who had 'imported' this curved glass idea from the US.I went back in April and took some more photos.
 With all the furniture removed this gave clear views across the store space of the windows.
 Really good infitity shots are to be had from the exterior where mirrored end panels along the top sections repeat the curves.

-Fox Umbrellas, London Wall, Moorgate, established in nearby Fore Street in 1868 – as I understand, this is the first site where this curved glass was installed.
-It's really hard to photograph, especially when the place, which is today a cafe bar, is closed during lockdown or open with people sat in front at tables.
-The double curves here are shallower than at the other three sites, not so deep.
-I haven't a clue what those blobby bits of art in the window are supposed to be.
-As well as the windows, the Fox umbrellas shop, still retains many of the early C20th interior wood shop fittings.
-Pre-this Jazz Age refit, the display windows would have looked something like this at James Smith & Sons, New Oxford Street.
+Fox umbrellas, at London Wall, Moorgate, was established in nearby Fore Street in 1868.
+As I understand, this is the first site where Pollards' curved glass was installed.
+It's really hard to photograph, especially when the place, which is today a cafe bar, is closed during lockdown or open with people sat at tables outside on the pavement.

 Edward Pollard, shopfitter, company founded 1895.
 Listed at 134E+F Kingsland Rd, E2, as E.Pollard.
 1906 moved to 29 Clerkenwell Rd.
 In 1913 E. Pollard & Co. designed and fitted Carreras Piccadilly shop. c1919 built a factory in Highbury.
 1920s showrooms at 299 Oxford St (branches in Bristol, Manchester, Glasgow, Dublin).
 By 1923 E. Pollard & Co.Ltd also have second Clerkenwell premises at 158-187 St John St (Hammond+Champness lifts building, rebuilt 1925-27).
 1967 Pollard Group relocated to Basingstoke.